srdinsek/ACM/README.md

 # Visje-racunske-metode

-This are projects for the class Višje računske metode (Advanced computational methods) Unfortunaly they are in slovene.
+This are projects for the class Višje računske metode (Advanced computational methods).
+Unfortunately they are in slovene.
 A fast summary:
 1. Time evolution of Schrödinger equation.
 2. Eigenvalue problem for a perturbed truncated hamiltonian.
 Lanczos algorithm.
 3. Trotter-Suzuki and Split step methods.
 Comparison.
 Poincaré maps and egodicity.